Petronas: Production sharing contracts

-Production-sharing contract (PSC) was signed between Petronas and other foreign oil companies in 1976.
+Production-sharing contract (PSC) was signed between PETRONAS and other foreign oil companies in 1976.
 A ratio of 70:30 was agreed upon where for total amount of oil produced, other oil companies will take 20% of oil for cost recovery (cost oil), and the remaining 10% will be taken as oil royalty and shared equally between federal and respective state governments.
-The remaining 70% of oil (profit oil) will be divided again according to 70:30 formula where Petronas will take 70% and 30% goes to respective oil companies.
-Both Petronas and other oil companies will be subjected to 45% income tax by the federal government.
-Besides, 70% of any increase in oil price from the base price of US$12.72 will go to Petronas and the base price will increase by 5% each year so other oil companies will be able to cover for any cost inflation.
-In return, Petronas will not take over the equity of other oil companies.
+The remaining 70% of oil (profit oil) will be divided again according to 70:30 formula where PETRONAS will take 70% and 30% goes to respective oil companies.
+Both PETRONAS and other oil companies will be subjected to 45% income tax by the federal government.
+Besides, 70% of any increase in oil price from the base price of US$12.72 will go to PETRONAS and the base price will increase by 5% each year so other oil companies will be able to cover for any cost inflation.
+In return, PETRONAS will not take over the equity of other oil companies.
 Each oil company will contribute 0.5% for a petroleum research fund.

-Another PSC (the deepwater model) was developed in 1985 to attract other oil companies to enter the Malaysian oil mining scene, while taking into account the rising cost of oil exploration (cost oil of 28%).
+Another PSC (the deep-water model) was developed in 1985 to attract other oil companies to enter the Malaysian oil mining scene, while taking into account the rising cost of oil exploration (cost oil of 28%).
 Sharing of oil revenue become more flexible, depending upon the depth of the oil is found.
-The deeper the oil seeps (from 200 metres to more than 1 km), the higher the cost oil (50 to 75%).
-However, foreign oil companies will get higher share of profit oil (from 30 to 85%) in deepwater oil mining.
+The deeper the oil seeps (from 200 meters to more than 1 km), the higher the cost oil (50 to 75%).
+However, foreign oil companies will get higher share of profit oil (from 30 to 85%) in deep-water oil mining.

 In 1997, revenue over cost (R/C) model was adopted for PSC.
-Petronas will get higher share of profit oil as R/C ratio increases.
-In the mean time, 10% oil royalty stays the same throughout the years.
-Overall, Petronas earns 13.3% on R/C model and 12.5% on deepwater model.
-Meanwhile, the federal government earns 37% in R/C model and 25% in deepwater model.
+PETRONAS will get higher share of profit oil as R/C ratio increases.
+In the meantime, 10% oil royalty stays the same throughout the years.
+Overall, the earns 13.3% on R/C model and 12.5% on deep-water model.
+Meanwhile, the federal government earns 37% in R/C model and 25% in deep-water model.